Conditions Reference

 Example: If UserExpiresSoon Then ShowMessage "Your account will expire with a week.
 Please contact your system administrator, if you need an extension."

-Tests if specified Active Directory user's password can expire.
+Test if the Active Directory user has a user photo.
+The default attribute is "thumbnailPhoto", but other attributes can be specified, such as "jpegPhoto".
+If no username is specified, current user is assumed.
 Domain is by default the domain of the logged on user, to specify another domain, use <Domain>\<UserName>.

 If [Not] UserIsAdmin Then